kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.399   Dual control system.

-Each dual primary flight control system must be able to withstand the loads that result when pilot forces not less than 0.75 times those obtained under §29.395 are applied—
+Each dual primary flight control system must be able to withstand the loads that result when pilot forces not less than 0.75 times those obtained under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.395   Control system.|§29.395]] are applied—

 \(a\) In opposition; and